phoebeyueh/phoebeyueh/README.md

 ## 🪄 About Me

-💼 I'm a Portfolio Analytics Manager at Scotiabank in Toronto, specializing in analytics-driven strategies with a strong finance background, CFA, and FRM under my belt.
+- 💼 I'm working as a Portfolio Analytics Manager at Scotiabank in Toronto, specializing in analytics-driven strategies with a strong finance background, CFA, and FRM under my belt.
-👩‍🎓 Currently pursuing my Master in Information & Data Science at UC Berkeley, my journey from business to data science has been fueled by a deep interest in leveraging data for impactful insights.
-Being a product co-owner of an internal portfolio management app in my current role, I've also witnessed its influence on over 3,000 users across Canada.
+- 👩‍🎓 I'm currently pursuing my Master in Information & Data Science at UC Berkeley, my journey from business to data science has been fueled by a deep interest in leveraging data for impactful insights.
-🚀 Eagerly seeking new opportunities in the data science realm, as I bring a unique blend of financial acumen and data-driven passion to the table.
+- 🚀 Eagerly seeking new opportunities in the data science realm, as I bring a unique blend of financial acumen and data-driven passion to the table.
 Let's connect and explore the possibilities!

 ## 🪄 Fun fact